 We will often identify a relevant financial metric as a percentage of revenue and refer to this as a margin for that financial metric.
 "Margin" is defined as the financial number as a percent of total reported revenue.
-Examples where we use this reference and related calculation are in relation to "gross profit margin", "operating income margin", "net income margin", or "Consolidated EBITDA margin".
+Examples where we use this reference and related calculation are in relation to "operating income margin", "net income (loss) margin".

-We believe that presenting relevant financial metrics as a percentage of revenue, or a financial margin is a meaningful measure of our business as it provides the performance of the financial metric in the context of the performance of revenue.
+We believe that presenting relevant financial metrics as a percentage of revenue is a meaningful measure of our business as it provides the performance of the financial metric in the context of the performance of revenue.
 Management reviews margins as part of its financial metrics to assess the relative performance of its results.